This page tells you about grading for cancer. There is information about

 - the grade and stage of the tumour

 - your age

 - your general health

 This helps them to predict the likely outcome of the cancer and decide on the best treatment.

-Generally, a lower tumour grade has a better outlook.
+A tumour with a lower grade tends to have a better outlook.
 A higher grade cancer may grow and spread more quickly.
-A high grade cancer usually needs faster or more intensive treatment.
+It usually needs faster or more intensive treatment.

 For some types of cancer, the grade is very important in planning treatment and the possible outcome.
-These include soft tissue sarcoma, primary brain tumours, and breast and prostate cancer.
+These include:

 - breast cancer